By Roy Burner (Minister of the Gospel)

 Be careful for nothing means do not worry about anything.
-The solution to undue anxiety is to be prayerful in everything, in facet of life.
-While God is eager to hear our requests, they are to be accompanied with thanksgiving in knowing who one's benefactor is, in turn praising Him for continually watching out over His flock.
+The solution to undue anxiety is to be prayerful in everything, in every facet of life.
+While God is eager to hear our requests, they are to be accompanied with thanksgiving in knowing who one's benefactor is, in turn praising Him for continually watching over His flock.

 He restores my soul: he leads me in the paths of righteousness for his name's sake: though I walk through the valley of the shadow of death, I will fear not evil: for you are with me; your rod and staff they comfort me.

 You prepare a table before me in the presence of my enemies; you anoint my head with oil, my cup runs over.
 Surely goodness and mercy shall follow me all the days of my life; and I will dwell in the house of the Lord forever (Psalm 23:1-6).
 Those words give the very essence of a lifeline in troublesome times; in that God's loving and caring provision is always available to the one who looks to Him!

 A Bible commentary noted: The Lord is compared to a shepherd and the believer to His sheep; then the Lord is likened to a host with the believer as the guest.
 The image of the Lord as shepherd is a frequent one in both the Old Testament and the New.

 Believers are never pictured in Scriptures as mighty lions, independent and self-sufficient; rather, they are sheep who are dependent on their Shepherd for His provision and protection.
 The believer is more than a dependent sheep; he is also like an honored guest, since the Lord prepares a table for him.